Diveshnew/BarkBuddies/README.md

 - [Bootstrap](https://getbootstrap.com/): Used for styling and responsive layout.
 - [Font Awesome](https://fontawesome.com/): Provides icons for the user interface.

-6. Submit a pull request.

-## Credits
+## Acknowledgments

+- This Website was created as a part of [#100daysofcode] by [Divesh Dhek].
+- Inspiration for this project came from [Source/ Dr. Angela Yu's - web development course on Udemy].

-BarkBuddies is created by Divesh Dhek.
-Feel free to reach out via Twitter @Diveshdhek for any inquiries.
+Feel free to contact me at [workwithdivesh@gmail.com] for any questions or suggestions.